wschenk/willschenk.com/content/articles/2019/installing_guix_on_nuc/index.md

 # guix system init config.scm /mnt
 ```

 Depending up on the time between building the USB key image and doing the pull, this will time to some time to build.
 (The main thing is if the linux kernel version is different.)
+This builds all of the dependant packages from our `operatating-system` definition, and then moves overything over to the filesystem in `/mnt` and should update the grub bootloader.

+Once this is done you should be able to reboot, remove the USB key, and them boot into your new GuixSD installation!

+## Setup

+Once the system is booted, do `C-Alt-F2` to get a console, and log in as root.
+Then give root and your username a password using `passwd`.

+Turn the wifi on using `rfkill unblock all`.

+You may want to put the `nonguix` channel back into `/root/.config/guix/channels.scm` to help with changing things in the future.

+Enjoy!

 ## References